-Lead and direct development of policy, strategies, and actions to support improvements in Indigenous health status:
+Lead and direct development of partnership and collaboration strategies, and actions to support improvements in Indigenous health status:

-- Direct research, policy and strategy development, projects, and related activities in support of Department Indigenous health priorities. - Develop Alberta Health policy statements and positions to assist in clarifying federal/provincial/First Nation responsibilities. - Develop and use strategic relationships with system partners and stakeholders (e.g., First Nation and Métis communities, Alberta Health Services, federal and other provincial governments, community contacts) to support the development of policy advice, strategies, and research. - Identify opportunities to strengthen Alberta Health's existing policies and strategies, or build/develop new policies and strategies to support improved Indigenous health status. - Lead and support data collection, analysis, and reporting on Indigenous health outcomes to inform policy and strategy development, in collaboration with internal program leads and external stakeholders. - Develop Alberta Health and Government of Alberta recommendations for integrating provincial health services with Indigenous communities to support improved health status. - Lead inter-divisional and inter-ministerial work to align ministry and cross-ministry Indigenous health initiatives. - Contribute advice and expertise on Indigenous health issues and lead Alberta Health's contributions to government's overall Indigenous policy and programming direction (i.e. Jordan's Principle, UN Dec, TRC, Residential Schools, Protocol Agreement health tables). - Participate as Alberta Health's representative in external committees that advise on provincial policy issues across a spectrum of issues as required. - Represent the Ministry's positions on cross-jurisdictional committees and projects (e.g., Federal/Provincial/ Territorial Tables, Protocol Agreements).
+- Develop and use strategic relationships with system partners and stakeholders (e.g. First Nation and Métis communities, Alberta Health Services, federal and other provincial governments, community contacts) to support the development of policy advice, strategies, and research. - Identify opportunities to strengthen Alberta Health's existing relationships to support improved Indigenous health status. - Lead and support data collection, analysis, and reporting on Indigenous health outcomes to inform strategy development, in collaboration with internal program leads and external stakeholders. - Develop Alberta Health and Government of Alberta recommendations for integrating provincial health services with Indigenous communities to support improved health status. - Lead inter-divisional and inter-ministerial work to align ministry and cross-ministry Indigenous health initiatives. - Contribute advice and expertise on Indigenous health issues and lead Alberta Health's contributions to government's overall Indigenous policy and programming direction (i.e. Jordan's Principle, UN Dec, TRC, Residential Schools, Protocol Agreement health tables). - Participate as Alberta Health's representative in external committees that advise on provincial policy issues across a spectrum of issues as required. - Represent the Ministry's positions on cross-divisional and cross-ministry committees and projects.